outaagunga/documentation/strategy-forex.md

 #### **Step 3: Entry Execution**

 * **Execute with R:R Validation**: Enter only if the distance to the Middle SMA is at least 1.5x the distance to your Stop Loss.
 On successful entry execution: set the "Unlocked" persistent variable to false and clear the Free Bar setup state.
 This ensures the "Cooldown" begins immediately and prevents the script from entering again on the very next candle.
-If the trigger candle is too long, wait for a minor retracement or skip the trade to avoid "buying/sell the tail" of the move.
+If the trigger candle's Close is already more than 50% of the way toward the Middle SMA from the Bollinger Band edge, the trade must be invalidated immediately.
+This prevents 'buying the tail' where the profit potential has already been exhausted by the trigger bar itself.

 #### **Step 4: Risk Management (Stop Loss)**